DiUS/pactflow_nest_react_workshop/README.md

 ## Introduction
 This workshop is aimed at demonstrating core features and benefits of contract testing with Pactflow and contract testing.

-This workshop should take from 2 to 3 hours, depending on how deep you want to go into each topic.And it is fully self-driven so you can just follow each step to finish it at your pace.
+This workshop should take from 1 to 2 hours, depending on how deep you want to go into each topic.And it is fully self-driven so you can just follow each step to finish it at your pace.

 **Workshop outline**
 - [Step 1: Setup environment](#step-1---setup-environment) create consumer and provider apps.